bfrancom/benfran.com/_posts/2024-04-17-american-english-the-queen’s-english.md

 So I says, “Did you say ‘artistic’ or ‘autistic’?

-He says back to me, “yeah, ‘awtistic’, you know..someone who is highly focused, very creative, and has difficulty with social norms.
+He says back to me, “yeah, ‘awtistic’, you know..someone who is highly focused, very creative, and has difficulty with social norms.”

 I no longer have a friend from the UK.